 Click here for more information about the Piano Placement Exams.

-We honor the memory of our dear friend and colleague, Professor Joseph M. Banowetz, who retired this year and died in early July.
+We honor the memory of our dear friend and colleague, Professor Joseph M. Banowetz, who died in July 2022 after retiring earlier that year.
 He began teaching at UNT in 1973 and over the years helped dozens of students create their first professional recording.
 His own recordings received two Grammy nominations and his book The Pianist's Guide to Pedaling has been published in seven languages.
 Most recently, he published The Performing Pianist's Guide to Fingering by the Indiana University Press (2021).
-A Verified Artist on Spotify, Prof. Banowetz had 232,154 listeners from 56 countries during December, 2021 and his total listeners now exceed 16 million.
+A Verified Artist on Spotify, Prof. Banowetz had 232,154 listeners from 56 countries during December, 2021 and total listeners exceed 16 million.